qgis/QGIS-Documentation/docs/user_manual/working_with_vector/attribute_table.rst

 Configuring an external storage
 -------------------------------

-In order to setup an external storage, user has to first configure it from the vector :ref:`attribute form properties <edit_widgets>` and select the :guilabel:`Attachment` widget.
+In order to setup an external storage, you have to first configure it from the vector :ref:`attribute form properties <edit_widgets>` and select the :guilabel:`Attachment` widget.

 .. _figure_external_storage_configuration: